wendehals/bricks-cli/README.md

     bricks [command]

     Available Commands:
-    help        Help about any command
+    allParts    Get all parts owned by the user help        Help about any command
-    max         Calculates the maximum quantity of each part of multiple collections. merge       Merges the parts of a collection by their color or by their variant. partLists   Get a list of all the user's part lists setLists    Get a list of all the user's set lists setParts    Returns a list of parts used in the given set or sets sort        Sorts the parts of a collection by their number. subtract    Subtracts one collection of parts from another. sum         Sums up the parts of multiple collections.
+    max         Calculates the maximum quantity of each part of multiple collections. merge       Merges the parts of a collection by their color or by their variant. partLists   Get a list of all the user's part lists setLists    Get a list of all the user's set lists setParts    Returns all parts used in the given set or sets sets        Get a list of all the user's sets sort        Sorts the parts of a collection by their number. subtract    Subtracts one collection of parts from another. sum         Sums up the parts of multiple collections.